Pediatric Endocrinology Fellowship Training Program

 We offer a three-year training program that meets the eligibility requirements for the Pediatric Endocrinology sub-board certifying exam of the American Board of Pediatrics.
-Our fellowship program primarily supports clinical services at Le Bonheur Childrens Hospital (LBCH) and the Regional Medical Center of Memphis (The Med) which includes rotations at Le Bonheur Childrens Hospital.
+Our fellowship program primarily supports clinical services at Le Bonheur Children's Hospital (LBCH) and the Regional One Health (formerly The Med), which includes rotations at Le Bonheur Children's Hospital.

 Our Clinical Facility

 Le Bonheur Children's Hospital is a 255-bed tertiary care, multi-specialty childrens hospital located within the UTHSC complex and affiliated with the Methodist Le Bonheur Healthcare System.
 Le Bonheur Children's Hospital was established in 1952 as the first childrens hospital in the mid-south region and is the pediatric arm of Methodist Le Bonheur Health Care.
 Each year, the 45 medical/surgical subspecialties at Le Bonheur treat nearly 130,000 children the majority of them coming from 95 counties in a six-state referral area, although children come to Le Bonheur from all 50 states and many countries.

 Within the hospital, there is a 20 bed PICU, 10 bed CVICU and a 21 bed Intermediate Care Unit.